Frequently Asked Questions

 • At what time the service begins and ends

-Section 1903(l)(2) also requires states to provide for a stakeholder process to allow input into the state’s implementation of the EVV requirement from providers of PCS and home health services, beneficiaries, family caregivers and other stakeholders.
+Section 1903(l)(2) also requires states to provide a stakeholder process to allow input into the state’s implementation of the EVV requirement from PCS and home health services providers, beneficiaries, family caregivers, and other stakeholders.

 No. There is no mandate for that.
-States have significant discretion to choose the EVV system as per their needs.
-However, it should collect all of the statutorily mandated information on personal care and home health care services that requires an in-home visit by a care provider.
-Centers for Medicare & Medicaid Services (CMS) does not endorse or recommend any specific type of EVV system.
+States have significant discretion in choosing the EVV system as per their needs.
+However, it should collect all of the statutorily mandated information on personal care and home health care services that require an in-home visit by a care provider.
+The Centers for Medicare & Medicaid Services (CMS) does not endorse or recommend any specific type of EVV system.

-The following is a high level summary of anticipated changes with the implementation of EVV:
+The following is a high-level summary of anticipated changes with the implementation of EVV: Things that will not change:

 Things that will change:

-21st Century Cures Act’s timelines for State implementation of the EVV requirements is as follows:
+21st Century Cures Act’s timelines for State implementation of the EVV requirements are as follows:

 • Personal Care: January 1, 2021